omnibenchmark/omniValidator/README.md

 # omniValidator

-Python module to check files in an Omnibenchmark project.
+`omniValidator` is a python module to control file requirements in an Omnibenchmark project.

 ## Usage